The Bachelor of Applied Arts and Sciences Degree Completion Program

 - Wisconsin Technical College Graduates: Students holding an applied associate degree can be admitted to the BAAS degree completion program from Blackhawk Technical College, Madison Area Technical College, Mid-State Technical College, Northcentral Technical College, Southwest Wisconsin Technical College, Waukesha County Technical College, and Wisconsin Indianhead Technical College.
 Students with an applied associate degree from a Wisconsin technical college are able to transfer in 60 credits.
 Certain general education courses in the core curriculum will need to be fulfilled.
 Review our Transfer credit guides from a Wisconsin Technical College System (WTCS) applied associate degree into the BAAS degree completion program.

-- Other College Graduates: If you completed your associate degree from any another college, please contact a BAAS Advisor for a transcript credit evaluation.
+- Other College Graduates: If you completed your associate degree from another college, please contact a BAAS Advisor for a transcript credit evaluation.

 The BAAS is a skills-based bachelor’s degree that emphasizes critical thinking, problem-solving, communication and the ability to work in diverse teams.
 It focuses on helping students to apply their knowledge and learning in a wide variety of career fields compared to a “discipline-specific” education.